microsoft/spektate/README.md

     - build Id: `./cli-macos logs --build-id 5265`
     - release Id: `./cli-macos logs --release-id 102`
 - To query cluster sync status of the Kubernetes cluster, just run `./cli-macos cluster-sync` which would return the commit Id in source repository of the commit which is synced on the cluster.

-## Dashboard prototype

-1. Clone this repository, and run `npm install`.
-2. Make sure the file located in `src/config.ts` is updated with values for the azure storage table.
-3. Then run `npm start` to view the dashboard for the hello world deployment screen.

 # Contributing